-The Argon plasma causes the sample to desolvate and ionize, these ions are then extracted from the plasma by skimmer and interference cones and extraction lenses.
-After going through the lenses, the ion particles are further refined by going through an off-axis ion lens removing photons and neutral ions reducing background noise.
+The Ar plasma causes the sample to desolvate and ionize, these ions are then extracted from the plasma by skimmer and interference cones and extraction lenses.
+After going through the lenses, the ion particles are further refined by going through an off-axis ion lens removing photons and neutral ions, reducing background noise.

 Polyatomic ions which act as interferences are removed using kinetic energy discrimination, where the larger polyatomic ions lose energy faster than the analyte ions and are easily removed from the sample beam.
 From there, the beam of ions travels into the hyperbolic quadrupole of the mass spectrometer and the ions are separated by their mass-to-charge ratio, allowing only the selected ions to travel on towards the detector to be measured and reported by the ICP-MS in terms of counts per second and concentration.